 Cats are one of the most popular pets and some of our closest companions.
-Their individuality not only makes them low-maintenance pets, but challenges us to read their behaviour so we can best provide for them.
-Unlike most people think, cats are very expressive companions.
-Here are some of the most common behaviours your cat is likely to exhibit, starting with how they react to their environment.
+Their independent characters not only make them low-maintenance pets; but challenge us to read their behaviour so we can best provide for them.
+Despite what some may think, cats are very expressive companions.

 Perhaps your cat has a favourite spot to roll on its back and expose its tummy.
 If so, chances are it’s feeling nice and relaxed.
 It could in fact be a demonstration that they trust you and feel comfortable in your presence, as presenting the belly shows their vulnerability.
 However, cats are very aware of their surroundings and likely to change mood at the slightest stimulus.
-So just because a kitty is on their back, doesn’t mean they’re inviting you to tickle them.
+So, just because a kitty is on their back, doesn’t mean they’re inviting you to tickle them.
 Depending on your cat’s character, they may have areas of their body that they do not appreciate being touched, such as their tummy.

 This is just one behaviour, but there are some more general signs of comfort or anxiety.
 Relaxed muscles, forward-facing ears and constricted pupils are all signs of calm.
 Conversely, if their muscles are tense, the body is low to the ground, and their pupils are dilated then something in the vicinity is making them feel threatened.

 In the animal kingdom, closing your eyes is a sign of trust.
 It means you’re in an environment where you can let your guard down.
-The next time your cat gives you an unnerving stare, only to slowly blink its eyes, slow blink back at them, because they just told you how comfortable they feel with you.
+The next time your cat gives you an unnerving stare, only to slowly blink their eyes, slow blink back at them, because they just told you how comfortable they feel with you.
 Really comfortable cats will even lick their owners’ hands or faces!

 Many cats also maintain their prolonged stare while in hunting mode.
 When in this state of high attention, their brain is telling them to pounce at any movement.
 If the objects they happen to be staring at are your fingers or toes, it’s best to keep them still.

-A high tail without being too tense denotes confidence and familiarity.
-This is doubly so if your cat decides to cuddle you with their tail, as curling it around you means they are feeling in an affectionate mood.
+A high tail, if not too tense, denotes confidence and familiarity.
+This is doubly so if your cat decides to cuddle you with their tail, as curling it around you means they are in an affectionate mood.

 Of course, there is one more method of communicating that is more reliable than movement, eyes and tails: speaking!

-These are most common traits and what they mean, but every cat has their own way of communicating.
+These are the most common traits of cat behaviour, but every cat has their own way of communicating.
 The top piece of advice we can offer is that cats are each special in their own way, including their behavioural quirks.

 No-one knows your cat better than you, so the best way to read your kitty is to spend time with them, play with them and learn what gets them excited and what makes them anxious.